KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 Both insiders and outsiders will struggle to find their ways in this system, it can feel like working through a jungle of overlapping licensing options and confusing terminology, undermining the intended simplicity and standardization.

 However, this complexity is not entirely surprising.
-Wikimedia Commons accepts media from any country, any jurisdiction and any historical period, and must therefore be able to handle the copyright rules and exceptions from dozens of legal systems worldwide.
+Wikimedia Commons accepts media in many formats (image, document, audio, video etc.) from any country, any jurisdiction and any historical period, and must therefore be able to handle the copyright rules and exceptions from dozens of legal systems worldwide.
 The elaborate system is necessary because Wikimedia Commons is a global, evolving platform.
 Templates are regularly added or updated as contributors find new sources for uploads or as local copyright regulations change.

 ## Zooming in: public domain templates
 To somewhat trim down this jungle, we can narrow the scope and look only at public domain templates, used for files that are out of copyright.
 Yet even within this limited scope, things remain complicated, as the number and variety of such templates is still pretty large.